 Using the weave for jewellery

-I used a wrapped extended loop to get the bracelet sizing perfect and the clasp has to be heavier than the weave otherwise it'll spin around all the time.
+I used a wrapped extended loop to get the bracelet sizing perfect and used a clasp.
+The extended loop is heavier than the weave which means it doesn't spin round all the time.